isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     lock_guard<mutex> {m2};
     lock(m1, m2);

-This looks innocent enough, but it isn't.
+This looks innocent enough, but it isn’t.

 ##### Enforcement